 Program Expectations

-- Traditionally, First-Year Guarantee Scholars are required to attend a three-day welcome program that takes place the Wednesday-Friday before classes begin in the fall.
-Scholars will move in on that Wednesday morning to be able to attend the full program.
+• First-Year Guarantee Scholars are required to attend a three-day welcome program that takes place Wednesday-Friday before classes begin in the fall to orient them to the program and the campus.
+Scholars will move in that Wednesday morning to be able to attend the full program.

 Engagement Expectations